ivancardozo11/SyncChimp/README.md

 * Supertest:
 A library that provides a high-level abstraction for testing HTTP requests.
 It will be used in combination with Jest to write integration tests for the API endpoints in this project.

-* TS-Jest:
-A TypeScript preprocessor for Jest.
-It will be used to enable Jest to run and test TypeScript code.

-* Ts-node:
-A TypeScript execution environment and REPL for Node.js.
-It will be used to compile and execute TypeScript code in the development environment.

-* Typescript:
-A strongly-typed superset of JavaScript that provides additional features such as static typing, class and interface definitions, and decorators.
-It will be used to write the code in this project, which will be compiled to JavaScript for execution.

 * Winston:
 A versatile logging library for Node.js.
 It will be used to log server events and errors to different transports (such as console, file, or third-party services) for debugging and monitoring purposes.